 Furthermore, a hormone called human chorionic gonadotropin, which is produced by the syncytiotrophoblast in the placenta of pregnant women, also works to stimulate the thyroid gland due to its similarity to TSH.
 HCG levels are the highest during the last days of the first trimester, therefore, there is a fall in TSH levels during this time.

-Increased demand of iodine and pregnancy-induced goiter
+Increased demand for iodine and pregnancy-induced goiter

 Iodine plays a pivotal role in thyroid hormone synthesis.
-There’s an increased demand of iodine in pregnant women, and it is not only due to increased synthesis of thyroid hormones.
+There’s an increased demand for iodine in pregnant women, and it is not only due to increased synthesis of thyroid hormones.
 Another reason is the increased glomerular filtration rate in the kidneys, which results in loss of iodine to the urine, in addition to the fetus taking a lot of maternal iodine for its own development.
-If the mother does not take adequate supply of iodine supplements, a goiter can form.
+If the mother does not take an adequate supply of iodine supplements, a goiter can form.

 Goiter is a swelling in the lower part of the neck caused by an enlarged thyroid gland.
 Because of iodine deficiency, thyroid hormones cannot be synthesized in an adequate amount, which results in increased TSH concentration from the anterior pituitary as a feedback mechanism.
 TSH continuously stimulates the follicular cells in the thyroid gland to make more thyroid hormones; this persistent stimulation results in follicular cells growing in size and proliferating.
 This change in the follicular cells causes diffuse hyperplasia of the thyroid gland, which leads to goiter.